SirHeads/Testing-ideas/Thinkheads.AI_docs/02_technical_strategy_and_architecture/13_apparmor_workflow_analysis.md

 *   Incorporate rules from Proxmox's default nesting profile.
 *   Add custom rules for GPU, Docker, and storage access.

-## 6. Conclusion
+## 7. Conclusion

 The AppArmor workflow for the Phoenix Hypervisor is a well-designed and robust system that ensures a secure and consistent environment for all LXC containers.
-The use of idempotent scripts and a single source of truth for configuration makes the workflow easy to manage and maintain.
+However, the current implementation is not aligned with the intended design due to a configuration oversight.
+By updating the `phoenix_lxc_configs.json` file to use the correct AppArmor profiles, the security posture of the environment can be significantly improved.
+The use of idempotent scripts and a single source of truth for configuration will make the workflow easy to manage and maintain once the initial configuration is corrected.